Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Introduction

 \figurehere{1}

-A LBGM with the novel specification contains additional latent variables, such as true scores (i.e., $x^{\ast}_{j}$) at each measurement occasion and interval-specific slopes (i.e., $dx_{j}$), other than the two growth factors.
+The parameters to be estimated in the model specified in Figure \ref{fig:path_slp} include the mean vector and variance-covariance matrix of the two growth factors, interval-specific relative rates, and residuals over time.
+An LBGM with the novel specification contains additional latent variables, such as true scores (i.e., $x^{\ast}_{j}$) at each measurement occasion and interval-specific slopes (i.e., $dx_{j}$), in addition to the two growth factors.
 However, these additional latent variables are not freely estimable; instead, they are derived from other parameters.
-Such non-estimable latent variables are allowed to be added into paths and then serve as predictors in a model of SEM framework.
-Therefore, the model specified in Figure \ref{fig:path_slp} then allows for separately estimating the initial status and the interval-specific slopes.
-We then view the initial status as the trait feature while the slopes as the set of state features.
-We then examine the trait effect by regressing the growth factors of the longitudinal outcome on the TVC estimated baseline value and assess the state effect by regressing each measurement of a longitudinal outcome on the slope of the previous time interval of the TVC.
+Such non-estimable latent variables can be added into paths and then serve as predictors in a model within the SEM framework.
+We then view the true baseline as the initial trait and the interval-specific slopes as the set of temporal states for a TVC.
+We examine the baseline effect by regressing the growth factors of the longitudinal outcome on the estimated baseline value of the TVC and assess the temporal effect by regressing each measurement of a longitudinal outcome on the slope of the previous time interval of the TVC.